Music technology (electronic and digital): Vocal synthesis history until 1980s

+VODER

 Coinciding with the history of computer music is the history of vocal synthesis.
 Prior to Max Matthews synthesizing speech with a computer, analog devices were used to recreate speech.
-In the 1930s, an engineer named Holmer Dudley invented the VODER (Voice Operated Demonstrator), an electro-mechanical device which generated a sawtooth wave and white-noise.
+In the 1930s, an engineer named Homer Dudley invented the Voice Operating Demonstrator (VODER), an electro-mechanical device which generated a sawtooth wave and white-noise.
 Various parts of the frequency spectrum of the waveforms could be filtered to generate the sounds of speech.
 Pitch was modulated via a bar on a wrist strap worn by the operator.
-In the 1940s Dudley, invented the VOCODER (Voice Operated Coder).
+In the 1940s Dudley, invented the Voice Operated Coder (VOCODER).
 Rather than synthesizing speech from scratch, this machine operated by accepting incoming speech and breaking it into its spectral components.
 In the late 1960s and early 1970s, bands and solo artists began using the VOCODER to blend speech with notes played on a synthesizer.

-Singing Kelly-Lochbaum Vocal Tract on Bell Lab.
+Singing computer

-Meanwhile, at Bell Laboratories, Max Matthews worked with researchers Kelly and Lachbaum to develop a model of the vocal tract to study how its prosperities contributed to speech generation.
-Using the model of the vocal tract, —a method in which a computer estimates the formants and spectral content of each word based on information about the vocal model, including various applied filters representing the vocal tract—to make a computer (an IBM 704) sing for the first time in 1962.
-The computer performed a rendition of "Bicycle Built for Two."
+At Bell Laboratories, Max Matthews worked with researchers Kelly and Lochbaum to develop a model of the vocal tract to study how its properties contributed to speech generation.
+Using the model of the vocal tract,—a method, which would come to be known as physical modeling synthesis, in which a computer estimates the formants and spectral content of each word based on information about the vocal model, including various applied filters representing the vocal tract—to make a computer (an IBM 704) sing for the first time in 1962.
+The computer performed a rendition of "Daisy Bell".